opera-adt/dist-s1-enumerator/README.md

 It is also important to note that we are assuming the selection of pre-images (once a post-image set is selected) is fixed.
 Indeed, varying a baseline of pre-images by which to measure disturbance will alter the final DIST-S1 product.
 While we can modify strategies of pre-image selection using this library, it is not highlighted here.

+# Testing

+For the test suite:

+1. Install `pytest` via `conda-forge`
+2. Run `pytest tests`

+There are two category of tests: unit tests and integration tests.
+The former can be run using `pytest tests -m 'not integration'` and similarly the latter with `pytest tests -m 'integration'`.
+The intgeration tests require internet access and earthdata credentials setup correctly (as described above).
+The unit tests mock the necessary data inputs.

+# Contributing

+We welcome contributions to this open-source package.
+To do so:

+1. Create an GitHub issue ticket desrcribing what changes you need (e.g. issue-1)
+2. Fork this repo
+3. Make your modifications in your own fork
+4. Make a pull-request (PR) in this repo with the code in your fork and tag the repo owner or a relevant contributor.

+We use `ruff` and associated linting packages to ensure some basic code quality (see the `environment.yml`).
+These will be checked for each commit in a PR.
+Try to write tests wherever possible.

+# Support

+1. Create an GitHub issue ticket desrcribing what changes you would like to see or to report a bug.
+2. We will work on solving this issue (hopefully with you).

+# Acknowledgements

+See the [LICENSE](LICENSE.txt) file for copyright information.

+This package was developed as part of the Observational Products for End-Users from Remote Sensing Analysis ([OPERA](https://www.jpl.nasa.gov/go/opera/)) project.
+This work was originally carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).
+Copyright 2024 by the California Institute of Technology.
+United States Government Sponsorship acknowledged.